dotnet/interactive/docs/variable-sharing.md

 <img width="509" alt="image" src="https://user-images.githubusercontent.com/547415/225192121-5c9b0461-aef4-4aa8-a027-babd8c564788.png">

 When you run the `#!set` command, it creates a copy of the source variable in the kernel where you run it.
-In the following screen shot, running the command `#!set --value @csharp:words --name fromCsharp` in the JavaScript kernel
+In the following screen shot, running the command `#!set --value @csharp:words --name fromCsharp` in the JavaScript kernel copies the C# variable `words` to a JavaScript variable called `fromCsharp`.

 <img width="510" alt="image" src="https://user-images.githubusercontent.com/547415/225191987-8be846fe-6c18-44c7-b6b6-62e8b64b9407.png">